R3D-R4V3N/f1-prediction-2025/ReadMe.md

    - Random Forest Regressor trained on historical finishing positions
    - Feature importance analysis to understand prediction factors
-   - Position randomization with team-weighted probabilities for qualifying simulation
+ - Separate model to predict qualifying positions instead of random simulation

 4. **Prediction Generation**
-   - Qualifying simulation based on team strength
+   - Qualifying grid predicted using the dedicated model
    - Race position prediction using the trained model
    - Analysis of expected position changes during the race